wfi/maeden/README.md

 ## To Do

-1. refactor into simulator proper and agent controller folders
-1. put everything into a Java package; the challenge, however, is for controllers and the simulator proper to live and play nicely together with a minimum of hassle
 1. catch error in server from faulty command input from controller and kill controller
 1. create an abstract agent-controller class that KeyboardController extends and that other classes could extend as well